FiveSixEP/TI-32-CSE/README.md

 ## License

-This project is licensed under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License.
-You may use, modify, and distribute this software for personal and non-commercial purposes only.
-Commercial use is strictly prohibited.
+This project is licensed under the GNU Affero General Public License

 ## Fork additions